Romands

 Romands are a Gallo-Romance ethnic group native to Romandy, in western Switzerland.
 Traditionally they spoke Franco-Provençal, as well as Frainc-Comtou in Canton of Jura.
-These languages have fallen into disuse in favor of the standard French language.
+These languages have since fallen into disuse in favor of the standard French language.
 The Romands descend largely from the Gallo-Romans and the Burgundians.
 They are referred to by Swiss Germans as Welsche.